Rothe's method in direct and time-dependent inverse source problems for a semilinear pseudo-parabolic equation: Conclusion

 \section{Conclusion}

-In this paper, we have investigated the inverse problem of recovering a time-dependent source term in a semilinear pseudo-parabolic equation with variable coefficients and Dirichlet boundary conditions.
-The unknown source component $ h(t) $ was determined from additional measurement data expressed as a weighted spatial average of the solution state.
+In this paper, we investigated the inverse problem of recovering a time-dependent source term in a semilinear pseudo-parabolic equation with variable coefficients and Dirichlet boundary condition.
+The unknown source component $h(t)$ was determined from additional measurement data expressed as a weighted spatial average of the solution state.

-The main theoretical contribution is the proof of existence and uniqueness of a weak solution to the coupled inverse problem with the overdetermination condition in integral form over the entire domain.
-This was achieved using Rothe's time-discretisation method, which required a non-standard treatment of the time-discrete problems compared to previous works, due to the interplay between the third-order pseudo-parabolic term $ \nabla \cdot (\eta \nabla \partial_t u) $ and the Dirichlet boundary condition.
-The analysis led to a source identification condition \eqref{cond:uniqueness} on the data, which ensures the well-posedness of the inverse problem.
+The main theoretical contribution is the proof of existence and uniqueness of a weak solution to the inverse problem.
+This was achieved using Rothe's time-discretisation method, which required a non-standard treatment of the time-discrete problems due to the interplay between the third-order pseudo-parabolic term $\nabla \cdot (\eta \nabla \partial_t u)$ and the Dirichlet boundary condition.
+The analysis led to a source identification condition \eqref{cond:uniqueness} on the data, which guarantees the well-posedness of the inverse problem.

-From a numerical perspective, we introduced and implemented a practical computational scheme that differs from the theoretical time-discretisation used in the existence proof.
-This scheme, based on a Crank-Nicolson-type discretisation and a linearisation of the nonlinearity, efficiently decouples the computation of $u$ and the source coefficient $h$ at each time step.
-The provided numerical examples demonstrate the effectiveness of the scheme in solving the inverse problem.
+From a numerical perspective, we have implemented the inverse solver using a perturbation approach.
+At each time step, the solution of the discrete problem is obtained via the representation \eqref{eq:solution_representation}, which reduces the computation to solving two standard variational problems and evaluating a scalar coefficient.
+This approach is computationally efficient and robust for practical time discretisations.
+We have also established discrete-time error estimates in \Cref{thm:IP_disc_error}, showing that, under sufficient regularity assumptions on the data, the discrete solutions $(u_i,h_i)$ converge linearly in time to the exact solution $(u(t_i),h(t_i))$ as the timestep $\tau \to 0$.
+The numerical experiments confirm these theoretical rates and further demonstrate that the scheme yields accurate and stable reconstructions of both the solution and the source term, even for small noise levels.

-For future work, it would be valuable to conduct a rigorous numerical analysis of the proposed scheme in the existence proof.
-Another vital theoretical challenge is to find an approach for removing or weakening the source identification condition required in the existence proof.
+For future work, it would be valuable to explore strategies for relaxing the source identification condition required in the theoretical analysis.